 My introduction to Oxford happened on one really, really, really cold day in December.
 I'm emphasising that because Min and I didn't prepare for it to be that chilly.
 We had to raid a closet for spare gloves and hats, because our fingers were freezing numb, even in the car.
 The day was definitely sunny, so we kinda had been fooled into thinking that it was going to be pretty warm (the winter days in UK takes fun in playing you like this =_=) Min had to settle some errands in Oxford and we decided it was as good time as any to go for a tour.

 Stating the obvious here that Oxford is incredibly beautiful.
-There's so many small lanes, hidden stairwells and balconies, views and courtyards, that the whole place feels like an a
+There's so many small lanes, hidden stairwells and balconies, views and courtyards, that the whole place feels like an ancient stone maze.

 There's an entrance at Christ Church where you can buy tickets for about 10 pounds.
 Oxford Uni's colleges are scattered all over the city, and not all buildings are open to the public.
 The organisers provide maps so you're free to plan the route of your walking tour.
 Some buildings require additional fees to enter.
 It's best to set aside at least 3 hours to walk around to fully enjoy the sights.
 If you're looking for main visiting points - I'd suggest going to the Radcliffe Tower, Christ Church compound and going through the covered markets.
 These were my favourite stops.